odota/core/_posts/2016-03-financials.md

   * Scaling up our hard drives for our ever increasing data
   * And preparing for cool new features coming in April

+To be clear, we operate completely not-for-profit.
+All income we get we invest straight back into hosting YASP.
+All devs, team members, and contributors receive no compensation.

 We want to keep YASP ads free for as long as possible.
 We believe our users and their data shouldn't be products!

 **So we need your help to keep YASP running.
 If everyone who read this gave $1, we'd reach our goal in half a day.**